-These Honey Sticks are more expensive, but they are made of 100% pure beeswax (instead of paraffin wax, a by-product of crude oil, as most crayons are made from) and food-grade pigment – so non-toxic!
+These Honey Sticks are more expensive, but they are made of 100% pure beeswax (instead of paraffin wax, a by-product of crude oil, like most crayons are made of) and food-grade pigment – so non-toxic!
 They are naturally scented of honey.
 They are also chubby, which makes them more safe for toddlers and easier for them to grasp.

 3. Sidewalk Chalk

 Writing with sidewalk chalk is a fun activity to do outside.
 I’m all for getting kids to play outside and NOT staying inside watching TV or playing video games for much of the day.
 My boys love going out and drawing pictures and practicing writing words with sidewalk chalk.
 This is fun egg-shaped chalk you can get your kids for Easter.